 Case Study: Changing Lives with Implants

-Missing teeth can leave patients suffering every day, but implants can completely change this as it has done for one of Dr Bagasi’s recent patients…
+Missing teeth can leave patients suffering every day.
+However, implants can completely change this as it has done for one of Dr Bagasi’s recent patients…

-Once your teeth have become infected, they will begin to rot away or start falling out if you don’t take action to prevent it.
-When this process starts to occur, it would suggest that teeth aren’t being looked after to the recommended standard.
-This was similar to one of Dr Bagasi’s recent patients (who would prefer to remain anonymous) who unfortunately wasn’t happy with their dentures.
+Once your teeth have become infected, they will begin to rot away or start falling out.
+This will occur if you don’t take action to prevent it.
+When this process starts, it would suggest that teeth aren’t being looked after to the recommended standard.
+This was similar to one of Dr Bagasi’s recent patients (who would prefer to remain anonymous).
+The patient unfortunately wasn’t happy with their dentures.
 The dentures were causing the patient to feel particularly self-conscious to the extent that they were avoiding going into public.
-It’s very common to feel this way when wearing dentures and having decayed or missing teeth, and this is why implants are such a popular cosmetic dental treatment.

 Nevertheless, implants are a highly sought-after solution because of their permanency as well as their natural aesthetic.
-There aren’t any worries about which foods you can and can’t eat, if the prosthetic will fall out, or issues of comfort, because implants are very similar to real teeth.
+There aren’t any worries about which foods you can and can’t eat, if the prosthetic will fall out, or issues of comfort.
+This is because implants are very similar to real teeth.
 It’s unlikely people in public will ever notice that you have implants fitted.
-This is what caught this patient’s attention from the very start, and one of the reasons why they booked an appointment to see Dr Bagasi in the first place.
+This detail caught this patient’s attention from the very start.
+It was one of the reasons why they booked an appointment to see Dr Bagasi in the first place.

 Stage one – starting implant treatment

 Almost all dental treatments that you can get will start with an initial consultation at Synergy Dental.
 So, Dr Bagasi met with his patient for an initial check-up.
-A dentist will do this to assess your current oral health, make sure patients’ current health is suitable for different treatment recommendations, and suggest the best treatment for individual cases.
+A dentist will do this to assess your current oral health and make sure patients’ current health is suitable for different treatment recommendations.
+The dentist will also suggest the best treatment for individual cases.
 After an extensive oral examination, Dr Bagasi determined either a partial denture or full clearance solutions would be possible for the patient.
-They then had a detailed discussion about the treatments on offer, but the patient stayed with their desire for implants.
-Dr Bagasi approved this.

 The patient will need to also return to go over final preliminary paperwork and confirm their treatment.
-This patient did this by having a detailed discussion with Dr Bagasi about what the treatment involved and then decided to consent to the rest of the treatment process.
-If you have any concerns or worries about the rest of the treatment, this is usually the best time to bring it up with your dentist.
+This patient did this by having a detailed discussion with Dr Bagasi about what the treatment involved.
+Then, they decided to consent to the rest of the treatment process.

 Stage two – the surgery

-Whether it’s the moment you’re dreading the most or the moment you’re the happiest about, implants will need to be placed into the jaw bone to allow for permanent fixtures in the mouth.
-It might sound complicated and time-consuming, but it is generally a very straightforward procedure that your dentist will have a lot of training and experience in doing.
-Dr Bagasi, for example, is so highly regarded in his field, he has been accredited as a mentor by the Association of Dental Implantology in the UK.
-He has also accumulated various dental awards and innumerous amounts of loyal patients over his many years as a dentist.
+Whether it’s the moment you’re dreading the most or the moment you’re the happiest about, implants will need to be placed into the jaw bone.
+This allows for permanent fixtures in the mouth.
+It might sound complicated and time-consuming.
+Nonetheless, it is generally a very straightforward procedure that your dentist will have a lot of training and experience in doing.
+Dr Bagasi, for example, is so highly regarded in his field that he has been accredited as a mentor by the Association of Dental Implantology in the UK.

 Stage three – healing and reviews